Byankap/Surfs_Up/README.md

 ![alt text](https://github.com/Byankap/Surfs_Up/blob/main/Resources/Dec_df.png)

 There are similaries between the two months.
-The highest temp in June is 83 vs. 78 in December.
-The average temp is 77 in June vs. 71 in December, and lastly the lowest temp in June is 71 vs. 60 in December.
+The highest temp in June is 85 vs. 83 in December.
+The average temp is 79 in June vs. 71 in December, and lastly the lowest temp in June is 64 vs. 56 in December.
 50% of the temperatures in December is 71, pretty good for a surf and icecream shop.